fabio-pitt/fabio-pitt/README.md

 <!-- Zombie Siege: Chronicles -->

 ### 🧟 [Zombie Siege: Chronicles](https://pittacciofabio.wixsite.com/site/zombie-siege)
-Zombie Siege Chronicles is a game developed in Unreal Engine for the 2024 Rookie Awards, combining tower defense, action, and strategy.
+Zombie Siege Chronicles is a tower defense game developed in UE5 for the **2024 Rookie Awards**.
 Defend your base from hordes of zombies using turrets, barriers, and special structures.
 Gameplay features a top-down view, dynamic events, and enemies with unique abilities.
 \